istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

    `2_intermediate`, `3_application`, and `4_client` containing the client and server certificates you use in the
     procedures below.

-1. Move the certificates into the `httpbin.example.com` directory:
+1. Move the certificates into a directory named `httpbin.example.com`:

     {{< text bash >}}
     $ mkdir ~+1/httpbin.example.com && mv 1_root 2_intermediate 3_application 4_client ~+1/httpbin.example.com